Where Are Procter & Gamble Products Made?

 And here is a bottle of Head and Shoulders made in France:

-From our research, we found that most of the products we reviewed from Procter and Gamble subsidiary brands were indeed made in the USA.
+From our research, we found that most of the products we reviewed from Procter & Gamble subsidiary brands were indeed made in the United States.
 However, as Procter and Gamble represents a vast array of brand names, and brands even vary their practices internally, it’s best to follow up on a specific product you are interested in with the brand name itself.

 Popular American Made Procter and Gamble Products